Plyraa/warden/README.md

 ### Server Architecture

-The server architecture has been simplified and consolidated.
+The server architecture has been consolidated into a single entry point.
 The new design uses:

-- **Waitress** as the WSGI server for the Flask web UI (replacing Gunicorn)
+- **Waitress** as the WSGI server for the Flask web UI
 - **Uvicorn** as the ASGI server for FastAPI
+- **Multiprocessing** to run both servers simultaneously

-The `server.py` module is the central component that can:
+The `warden.py` module is the central component that can:
 1. Run either server independently
 2. Run both servers simultaneously (with web UI in a separate process)
+3. Process audio files from command line
-3. Handle command-line arguments for flexible configuration
+4. Handle command-line arguments for flexible configuration

 ```
 ┌─────────────────────────────────────────┐
-│             server.py                   │
+│             warden.py                   │
 ├─────────────┬─────────────┬─────────────┤
 │ run_flask   │ run_fastapi │ run_combined│
 │   (web UI)  │   (API)     │ (both)      │